jeremybytes/presentation-preshow/README.md

  The entire file can be removed, if desired.

-## Additional Notes
+## Potential Features

+* Configuration file instead of or in addition to command-line paramaters.
+* UI / right-click menu
+  * Change the delay interval
+  * Pause the auto-advance
+  * "Next" and "Previous"
+* Windowed mode

-If you find this useful or have ideas for additional features, please let me know.
+If you find this application useful or have ideas for additional features, please let me know.